 What is an Epic in Agile?

-Many people keep on asking me about this subject because there seems to be a confusion: what really is an Epic in Agile?
+Many people keep on asking me about this subject because there seems to be a confusion: what really is an Epic?
 There was a debate in the comments of my French blog; that’s why I want to create an article about Epics.

 User-stories come from Extreme Programming

 This concept of user-stories isn’t born with Scrum but with another agile methodology less known called Extreme Programming (XP).
 Scrum has borrowed this way of writing the items from XP because it’s a very efficient concept.

 In XP, Epics are vulgarly “Big user-stories” and nothing more.
 But it would be too easy to stop the definition here; Mike Cohn explain that epics are a very long story that can be splitted up in user-stories (but not necessarily) to be developed.
 We define it just with a classic label.

 And for Mike Cohn, the themes are a lot of user-stories grouped together.
 Indeed, the successive groups “Themes” > “Epic” > “User-Story” that we can see in each organization, is not the real definition purposed by Mike Cohn.